Meet the team

 Her favourite dance style is Contemporary because she really enjoys the free-flowing nature of this style and the role of weight/ centre of gravity throughout the movements.

-Meet the practitioners:
+Meet the practitioners

 Adrian Lawrence